-Due to these measures, normally asylum seekers do not move within the Spanish territory, as they do not have many reasons for moving throughout the territory since they are placed with family members or close to any contact they have in the Spanish territory.
+Normally asylum seekers do not move within the Spanish territory, as they do not have many reasons for moving throughout the territory since they are placed with family members or close to any contact they have in the country.
+The situation is different in cases of family members who arrive separately to the Spanish territory or in the asylum reception system.
+Difficulties there concern the possibility for family members to join each other, particularly when they are in different phases of the three-stage asylum reception process (see Criteria and Restrictions to Access Reception Conditions).
+In this case, there are obstacles to being hosted together.

 A special case worth mentioning is the situation of asylum seekers that have made their asylum claim in Ceuta or Melilla.
-Due to the special regime of the two autonomous cities, these applicants have to wait for the decision regarding the admissibility of their claim in order to be transferred to the Spanish peninsula and its asylum reception system.
+Due to the interpretation that the administration gives to the special regime of the two autonomous cities, these applicants have to wait for the decision regarding the admissibility of their claim in order to be transferred to the Spanish peninsula and its asylum reception system.
 Limitations are also applied to asylum applicants who pass the admissibility phase, who are entitled to free of movement in the rest of the Spanish territory.
-This limitation has been declared unlawful by Spanish courts,94 but the situation has not completely changed.
-Although since 2015 transfers to the peninsula have been sped up, the criteria applied by the competent authority are still not transparent and clear.
+These limitations are informally imposed on asylum seekers.